MainTitleHeader

 • Zoning

 • The City's online zoning map is HERE.
-Please note that this is not an official zoning map of the city and is provided here for informational purposes only.
-Instead, the Department of Planning and Urban Design offers an official zoning verification letter through the application available HERE.
+In addition, the Development Services Department offers an official zoning verification letter through the application available HERE.

 • Mixed used districts are HERE.